ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-database-on-black-friday-ravendb-document-database.markdown

 ### C. Your Options are Limited

 The relational model gives you limited options to replicate your data.
-In SQL, it’s a difficult task that costs you.
+In SQL, it's a difficult task that costs you.
 The tools that Database Admins have to work with are not up to the task to handle complex procedures like sharding, or other types of synthetic data replication.
-The schema itself restricts flexibility, making it difficult to adapt your data to new business environment’s like the holiday season or game changing technologies.
+The schema itself restricts flexibility, making it difficult to adapt your data to new business environment's like the holiday season or game changing technologies.

 *Why do we stay with SQL in commerce?* The best way to maintain the integrity of your data in an active application is with a fully transactional database that only the relational model can deliver.
 For ecommerce applications, this is vital.
 Every transaction must be committed to the database in its entirety or else you stand to upset a lot of good people giving you money.

-Organizations have historically stayed away from NoSQL solutions because they aren’t transactional, and they put the integrity of your data at risk.
+Organizations have historically stayed away from NoSQL solutions because they aren't transactional, and they put the integrity of your data at risk.

 Until now.

 ## NoSQL Database Advantages: Inheriting ACID while Advancing Performance

 To process huge amounts of requests coming in from a larger audience, you need better performance from your database.
-NoSql is the next generation of database that’s designed specifically for this purpose.
+NoSql is the next generation of database that's designed specifically for this purpose.
 In the age where performance is king, a new technology has assumed the throne.

 NoSQL resolves the issues left unchallenged by the disco database: